ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 ### Creating a YAML

-YAML files may be generated on the Archipelago website by visiting the [games page](/games) and clicking the "Settings Page" link under the relevant game.
-Clicking "Export Settings" in a game's settings page will download the YAML to your system.
+YAML files may be generated on the Archipelago website by visiting the [games page](/games) and clicking the "Options Page" link under the relevant game.
+Clicking "Export Options" in a game's options page will download the YAML to your system.

-Alternatively, you can run `ArchipelagoLauncher.exe` and click on `Generate Template Settings` to create a set of template YAMLs for each game in your Archipelago install (including for APWorlds).
+Alternatively, you can run `ArchipelagoLauncher.exe` and click on `Generate Template Options` to create a set of template YAMLs for each game in your Archipelago install (including for APWorlds).
 These will be placed in your `Players/Templates` folder.

 In a multiworld there must be one YAML per world.
 Any number of players can play on each world using either the game's